An experienced pair of hands for agency leaders

 Led agency repositioning from generalist to specialist consultancy

-Improved employee engagement, with eNPS increasing by +35 points
+Improved employee engagement, increasing eNPS by +35 points

-AGENCY ALLY is simply a way for me to bring that experience to other agency leaders: as a sounding board, an advisor, or an extra pair of hands when it helps.
+AGENCY ALLY is a way for me to bring that experience to other agency leaders: as a sounding board, an advisor, or an extra pair of hands.

 From my PoV